denoland/fresh/docs/getting-started/dynamic-routes.md

 Just like the static `/about` route, the dynamic `/greet/:name` route will render a page.
 The module must once again expose a component as a default export.
-This time the component will receive the matched path segment properties as arguments in it's `props` object though.
+This time the component will receive the matched path segment properties as arguments in its `props` object though.

 ```tsx
 // routes/greet/[name].tsx